Finding Real Security in Uncertain Times

 When the world threatens to veer out of control, as it can when disaster strikes, we have an opportunity to glimpse behind its façade of false solidity and to take an honest look at ourselves as well.
 We may find ourselves face to face with the existential fear and loneliness that people have long wrestled with: that we are alone in our universe, that life lacks purpose and direction.
 In overcoming our terror, we answer the challenge to define our true beliefs, who we are and the values we live by.
 At such moments, we have an opportunity to discard old patterns of behavior and outfit ourselves with new ones.

 This is an excerpt from Toward a Meaningful Life, part 1 of the chapter on Change and Upheaval.
-Part II coming next week.
+Read Part II.